AE 461 - Farm/Field Management Simulation 3 Credits Outline Effective Date: Academic Year 2025/2026 Revised Date: Sep 3, 2025

-Rationale: This course is for the Crop Technology students.
-It is a requirement to a diploma in Crop Technology for those students who choose the AE 460 (practicum) option in place of AE 450 (Student Managed Farm II).
-The simulated scenarios to which the class is presented provides the students a flavour of real-life decisions that farmers and farm management teams face on a seasonal basis.
-Experiences gained from working through those problems and finding solutions provides students an understanding of modern and current farm management.
+Rationale: This course is for Crop Technology students.
+It is a requirement to a diploma in Crop Technology for those students who choose the AE 460 option in place of AE 450.
+The simulated scenarios to which the class is presented provides the students with a flavour of real-life decisions that farmers and farm management teams face on a seasonal basis.
+Experience gained from working through those problems and finding solutions provides students an understanding of modern and current farm management.

 Prerequisites: AE 460 Corequisites: None